DavidNash2024/Win32xx/samples/Networking/Readme.txt

  7) The server socket uses the 'accept' function to accept an incoming connection from this new data socket.

-The purpose of the data socket is to send data to, and recieve data from the client.
+The purpose of the data socket is to send data to, and receive data from the client.
 There will be one data socket for each client accepted by the server.
 To use it we do the following:
- * To recieve data from the client, override OnReceive and use Receive.
+ * To receive data from the client, override OnReceive and use Receive.
  * To send data to use Send.
  * OnDisconnect can be used to detect when the client is disconnected.